Search

 Sages endowed with intuition recognise in meditation that the Divine Power, or Sakti, is hidden by its own properties, that the Supreme Power inherent in Brahman manifests itself in various ways, especially as knowledge (Jnana), action (Kriya), and will or desire (Ichha).
 There are those who think that there is no cause at all for the world and that it just exists by its own nature.
 Others think that the world has come out of nothing (Sunya), or void.
 Some think that the world is a conglomeration of invisible atoms which combine themselves in a peculiar way to form this world.
 The astronomers and the astrologers opine that it is all Time factor that is operating everywhere and there cannot be any other cause of the world than the movement of Time in various ways creating different conditions and situations.
 The materialists are of the opinion that matter is everything and there is no such thing as Consciousness, and even if the latter is conceded, it is only an exudation of matter.
 The Mimamsakas, or ritualists, think that the potency of Karma, called Adrishta, is the real cause of the world-manifestation, and nothing can exist other than Karma, as the operative cause.
 The Samkhyas hold that the cause of the world is Prakriti in conjunction with Purusha, and the diversity of the world is only the evolution of Prakriti.
 The Yoga school posits an Isvara in addition to Prakriti and the many Purushas of the Samkhya, because it is impossible to conceive of the dispensation of justice and the proper allocation of the fruits of the Karmas of Jivas if there is no such Being who is independent of Prakriti and the Purushas.
 The Vedanta school of dualism (Dvaita) accepts the supremacy of God above all things, making the Goal within the aspirations of the Jivas, unlike Samkhya and the Yoga, but never thinks that there is any intrinsic relation among God, the world and the souls.
 According to them, the relation is only extrinsic.
 The Visishta-Advaita school of Vedanta accepts the intrinsic relationship existing among God, the world and the souls, making the latter two integral parts of Isvara, in the manner of qualifications, or Viseshanas, of Isvara, who is the Substance.
 The Advaita-Vedanta does not accept any relationship at all, because it never feels that there are three things as God, world and soul.
 For it, the Truth is one and whatever appears in this world is only the way of the revelation of this one Truth.

 Thus, the scripture affirms the existence of a Divine Sakti in Brahman and this is also corroborated in such other texts like the Yogavasishtha, where it is said that Brahman is Omnipotent, full with all powers, eternal, complete and non-dual.
-As is the revelation of Brahman at a particular time, so is the way in which the Sakti expresses itself as manifestations All these bodies and objects that we see in all the planes of existence are the manifestations of this Sakti of Brahman.
-Movement in air, hardness in stone, liquidity in water, heat in fire, emptiness in space, transience in things - all these are expressions of this Sakti.
+As is the revelation of Brahman at a particular time, so is the way in which the Sakti expresses itself as manifestations.
+All these bodies and objects that we see in all the planes of existence are the manifestations of this Sakti of Brahman.
+Movement in air, hardness in stone, liquidity in water, heat in fire, emptiness in space, transience in things – all these are expressions of this Sakti.
 The world is hidden in the Supreme Being in the same manner as a snake is hidden in an egg, or a huge tree is hidden in a seed, though the tree may have an extended form with trunk, branches, leaves etc., which are bigger than the seed itself.
 The Saktis of Brahman do not manifest themselves at all times, but only some of them are revealed at certain places and times as the occasions may demand, even as seeds germinate only as conditioned by space, time, circumstance etc., and not always and under all circumstances.
 This Omnipresent Brahman, the Self-luminous Being, when it reveals itself, becomes the many, and then there is the origin of mentation, or mind, in a cosmic sense.
 In the beginning, there is the Primeval Will of the Eternal Being, and then commence the individualist notions of the Jivas attended with the feelings of bondage and freedom, and then comes the grossened consciousness of the world outside, which, somehow, assumes reality in the minds of the Jivas by their constant wrong thinking and an inability to discriminate between truth and falsehood, just as a fable may look real when we do not deeply think over its meaning.

 The Sage Vasishtha continues that this world has assumed a reality in the same manner as a story may assume reality in the mind of a child.
 For the delight of the child a fable is narrated from one’s imagination, though for the mature mind it is no reality.
 Take, for example, the following story: There lived three princes, somewhere, in a delightful manner, enjoying themselves, of which two were not born and one never entered the womb of the mother.
 They lived in a very righteous manner in a city at a non-existent place, and from this void-city they went out hunting through space, and on the way they found in the skies trees filled with fruits, flowers, etc., and these princes even today live in this picturesque city which is yet to be.
 This fable sounds nice to the mind of a child because his mind has not yet reached maturity and so takes in only the literal meaning of the words.
 This world, says Vasishtha, has the hardness of reality due to non-discriminatory thinking as in the case of the child, and consequently this Samsara sits tight in the mind of the Jiva due to lack of sufficient knowledge.
 Like this, and in many other ways, the world-manifestation has been described in detail both in the Sruti (revelation) and Smriti (tradition), which we intend to describe here concisely.

-This Sakti, or Power, is the cause of what we call causal relation or the connection between the cause and the effect, but it is itself different form the effect which is the world and its cause which is Brahman.
+This Sakti, or Power, is the cause of what we call causal relation or the connection between the cause and the effect, but it is itself different from the effect which is the world and its cause which is Brahman.
 For example, the burning capacity of fire is different from itself and its effect.
 It is felt by us through sensation.
 Taking a more complete example: an earthen pot with a particular size and shape is an effect, and its cause is clay with the characteristics of sound, touch, form, taste and smell.
 The power inherent in clay by which it gets fashioned into a pot is itself not identical with either the effect or the cause.
 It is precisely on account of this reason that we call it indescribable, as no words can denote it or indicate its precise nature.
 Before the production of the effect the power was inherent in the cause, as clay.
 It has taken a modified shape after it is interfered with by the potter with his instruments.
 People without the endowment of proper discrimination confuse between the mere shape of the pot and the characteristics of the clay, viz., sound, touch, etc., and thus remark that there is a pot.
 The substance and the space-and-time factor by a mutual dependence on each other produce a peculiar effect to which we give a specific name on account of the sensory observation of a particular form empirically.
 Prior to the time the potter touched the clay, it was not called a pot.
 Later it was called so because of the subsequent sensation of certain characteristics which we are unable to identify with the cause, viz., clay.
 Though the substance is in the effect, yet we generally make a practical distinction between the two and then say that there is an effect independent of the cause.
 It is individualistic perception or spatio-temporal sensation that is responsible for the notion that there is an independent effect different from the cause, while the truth is otherwise.

 The pot is really non-different from the clay, because it is seen that when it is separated from the clay it ceases to be; equally can it be said that the two are not absolutely identical with each other because of the fact that the pot was not seen when there was only a lump of clay prior to the manufacture of the pot.
 Hence, this manifestation that we call pot is really an indescribable something as a Sakti, or power, inherent in the clay.
 It is called Sakti when it is unmanifest and it is called a pot when it is manifest.
 When a magician conjures up a phenomenon with the power that he possesses the observers begin to see the same, say, the marching of an army, etc., but it is not difficult to understand that there is no such phenomenon as an army, etc., really speaking, and it is only the manifestation of the power of the magician.
 As the unmanifested it was inherent in the magician, as a Sakti, and in the manifested state it becomes observed as a coloured phenomenon.
 Thus, the unreality of the mere fact of modification and the reality of the basis or the substance behind the modification appears.